Here are answers to the most commonly asked questions:

-A: Yes, all guides with SnowRide Adventures must have a minimum of a CAA Avalanche Safety Training Certificate as well as a Level 1 Operations Avalanche Forecasting Certificate and also require a Wilderness First Responder Certificate.
+A: Yes, all lead guides with SnowRide Adventures must have a minimum of a CAA Avalanche Safety Training Certificate as well as a Level 1 Operations Avalanche Forecasting Certificate and also require a Wilderness First Responder Certificate.

 Q: Can I bring my own sled?

 A: Yes, we encourage you to bring your own long track mountain snowmobile provided it is not more than than 3 years old.
 If you require a snowmobile, we can arrange a demo for you.
 If you are bringing your own snowmobile from out of Province, it is required that your snowmobile is registered in the State or Province that you reside.

 Q: Am I required to stay at SnowRide Adventures’ recommended accommodations?

 A: No, you can arrange your own accommodations if you’d prefer other arrangements.